If you are looking for simple cooking tips for the kitchen that will help you live a more self-sufficient lifestyle you are in the right place.

 Preparing your own foods instead of buying ready-made foods allows you to be more aware of what’s in your food.
 Wouldn’t you like to know what you’re putting into your body?
 Try reading the ingredient label of a ready-made product and see how many ingredients you recognize.

-Now let’s talk about your pantry.
+Next, let’s talk about your pantry.
 Stocking up on staples can make simple cooking easier.
-You’ll save time grocery shopping and you’ll be able to change your meal plan at a moment’s notice.
+You’ll save time grocery shopping, and you’ll be able to change your meal plan at a moment’s notice.

-Rice – Brown rice is healthy and it works well as a side dish or mixed into soups and casseroles.
+Rice – Brown rice is healthy, and it works well as a side dish or mixed into soups and casseroles.
 It cooks quickly and can be used with a variety of meals.
+You can purchase brown rice in bulk and invest in a rice cooker.

 Barley – This is a nice change to rice.
 It’s a tasty and filling grain that gives you some variety in your meals.

-Dry Pasta – Boxes of pasta are great to have on hand for both a meal and side dish.
-Make a quick spaghetti or baked pasta dish or serve buttered egg noodles as a side dish.
+Dry Pasta – Boxes of pasta are great to have on hand for both a meal and a side dish.
+Make a quick spaghetti or baked pasta dish, or serve buttered egg noodles as a side dish.
+Check out a few great pasta recipes here.

 Oils – Always having a variety of oils on hand will make it easy to cook, bake, and prep.